ibm-cloud-docs/direct-link/getting-started.md

 # Getting started with IBM Cloud Direct Link on Classic
 {: #get-started-with-ibm-cloud-direct-link}

-{{site.data.keyword.cloud}} Direct Link on Classic is a suite of four offerings from the {{site.data.keyword.cloud_notm}} network, with availability in locations around the globe.
+{{site.data.keyword.cloud}} Direct Link on Classic is a suite of offerings from the {{site.data.keyword.cloud_notm}} network, with availability in locations around the globe.
 Each one enables customers to create direct, private connections between their remote network environments and their {{site.data.keyword.cloud_notm}} deployments, without touching the public internet.
-Most commonly, these offerings are implemented to support private, hybrid, and cross-provider workloads, as well as large or frequent data transfers, and the easing of {{site.data.keyword.cloud_notm}} environment administration.
+Most commonly, these offerings are implemented to support private, hybrid, and cross-provider workloads, as well as large or frequent data transfers.
 {:shortdesc}

 ## Browse and order